Check out our "Do you want to discover what humanitarian mapping is all about?" video!

 Our team is made up almost exclusively of information management, mobile data collection and mapping experts.
 Our aim is to put the expertise acquired through our work in the humanitarian and development community at the service of our partners to help them set up projects using these methodologies, or to make existing projects more efficient.
 We are known, in particular, for the capacity building we develop with partners, to make them as independent as possible in these areas.

-Check out our different types of action here.
+Check out our different types of activities here.

-Up until now, apart from research and volunteer projects for which we have been funded by various donors, we are usually financed directly by our partners.
+Up until a few years back, apart from research and volunteer projects for which we received funding by various donors, we have usually been financed directly by our partners.
 We have, however, started in the last couple of years to diversify our sources of financing with the aim of being as much as possible at the service of the whole humanitarian and development community.
 Learn more by checking our Partner with us page.

 We are based in Chambéry, France, because it is close to Geneva (and all the international organizations and NGOs based there).
 It is also the home town of CartONG’s founder.

-If you’re interested in our volunteer activities, visit our "get involved" page.
-A great way is to come to the volunteer and staff get-together weekends that we organize twice a year (in the spring and autumn) to meet the team and see how you can put your skills to good use.
-Become a member (yet again through the "get involved" page) to be informed in more detail of the volunteer activities and the Get2Gethers.
+If you’re interested in our volunteer activities, visit our Get Involved page.
+A great way is to come to the volunteer and staff Get-Together weekends that we organize twice a year (in the spring and autumn) to meet the team and see how you can put your skills to good use.

 CartONG is a non-profit organization: all our income is spent fulfilling our mission or generating security savings to ensure the sustainability of our operations.
 A detailed breakdown of our expenses can be found in our annual reports, available here.

-Our team is based mainly in Chambéry, with a few employees working remotely in France, Germany and Canada.
-We also send staff on mission to a variety of countries.
-Check the map for the location of our projects.
+Our team is based mainly in Chambéry, with a few employees working remotely in France and in other European countries.
+Our staff also work in the field in support of our partners.
+Check out this map for the location of our projects.
 In addition, our volunteers are based in many different places (mostly in France, but also abroad), as you can see on the map located at the bottom of our Meet the team page.

 CartONG was founded in 2006 by a small group of humanitarian GIS and information management specialists.
 It was started because a significant gap in capacity was identified in the humanitarian field concerning information management and how to put to good use all the new ideas, methodologies and digital technologies available so as to improve the impact of projects in the field in favor of vulnerable populations.

-CartONG is not a traditional NGO that directly helps beneficiaries.
+CartONG is not a traditional NGO that directly helps vulnerable populations.
 We are a very specialized "humanitarian-to-humanitarian" organization, which builds on its wide experience with different partners to increase the efficiency of the humanitarian world at large through the use of new information management tools and methodologies.
 Learn more about what we do here.

 Our specialization means we can offer first-class expertise to our partners, as we spend a lot of time on technological watch, benchmarking and trying out new and potentially useful ideas.
-We do what we can (on a day-to-day basis, and also by organizing events that encourage these types of exchanges, like the GeOnG to get organizations to work together as much as possible, to collaborate through the sharing of data and tools.
+We promote cooperation between humanitarian and development actors (via the organization of events such as the GeOnG forum, etc.), as well as the sharing of data and tools.
 Discover our Associative Project to learn more.

-We are recognized for the long-term guidance of our partners, to ensure that they become as independent as they wish in the new techniques they want to implement.
+We are recognized for the long-term guidance of our partners, to ensure that they become as independent as they wish to be in the new techniques they aspire to implement.
 CartONG also assists partners to set up required expertise in-house.
 This can range from helping to devise a strategy and standard operating procedures, to assisting with deployments and giving feedback on recruitment tests.
-We have our partner’s development at heart and will go the extra mile to help them make a difference.
+We have our partners' development at heart and will go the extra mile to help them make a difference.

 A member does not have to do anything other than subscribe (and/or renew their membership) to show their support for the organization.

 A volunteer is expected to take part in one or more projects, depending on their time and personal preferences.
-Learn more about our volunteer projects by checking out our "get involved" page and becoming a member.
+Learn more about our volunteer projects by checking out our Volunteering page.

 When they are not testing new tools and equipment, writing tutorials or blog posts (and sometimes editin the FAQs on the website...), our staff spend most of their time providing a technical or methodological support to our partners.
-They pay a particular attention to capacity building (via trainings, remote support, etc.), and may also be involved with directly implementing information management, GIS or mobile data collection projects.
+They pay a particular attention to capacity building (via trainings, remote support, etc.), and may also be involved with directly implementing information, management, GIS or MDC projects at HQ or in the field.

-Most of the technical staff spend between a quarter and a third of their time in the field.
+Most of the technical staff spend between a tenth to a third of their time in the field.

-You can find our annual reports on our mission statement page.
+You can find the annual reports on our presentation page.

-You can contact us through the Contact page.
-We are usually quite responsive.
+You can contact us through the Contact-us page.
+We are usually quite responsive ;)